-In the body of grammar rules, curly brackets enclose a sequence of Prolog goals that are executed when the grammar rule is processed.
+In the body of grammar rules, curly brackets enclose a sequence of Prolog goals that are executed when the grammar rule, prepared for execution, is processed.

-NOTE - The ISO/IEC 13211-1 Prolog standard defines, in section 6.3.6, a curly bracketed term as a compound term with principal functor $'{}'{}'1$ , whose argument may also be expressed by enclosing its argument in curly brackets.
+NOTE - The ISO/IEC 13211-1 Prolog standard defines, in section 6.3.6, a curly bracketed term as a compound term with principal functor '{}'/1, whose argument may also be expressed by enclosing its argument in curly brackets.